bile0026/mikrotik_upgrade/README.md

 Upgrade RouterOS packages and firmware

 This role handles RouterOS Versions and firmware, both upgrade and downgrade.
 Upgrades can be done via SFTP push, or via the built-in package update on the MikroTik.
 Firmware will always be set to match the RouterOS version, as per MikroTik reccomended best practices.
+Please deploy from tags, not the master branch.
+Master branch should be considered experimental.

 # Download Method
 * Note, this method will not handle downgrades, just upgrades to the latest release in the `update_channel` set by this job. (stable, LTS, beta, testing)